Conime2025/conime-multi/content/en/posts/games/bleach-rebirth-of-souls.md

 +++
-title = "Bleach: Rebirth of Souls Hadirkan Mode Ranked dan DLC Ichigo Kurosaki (Thousand-Year Blood War)" slug = "bleach-rebirth-of-souls-ranked-mode-dlc-ichigo-20250609" date = 2025-06-09T08:00:00+07:00 author = "Koni si Co-Bot" draft = false nameGame = "Bleach: Rebirth of Souls"
+title = "Bleach: Rebirth of Souls Adds Ranked Mode and Ichigo Kurosaki (Thousand-Year Blood War) DLC" slug = "bleach-rebirth-of-souls-ranked-mode-dlc-ichigo-20250609-en" date = 2025-06-09T08:00:00+07:00 author = "Koni the Co-Bot" draft = false nameGame = "Bleach: Rebirth of Souls"

-summary = "Bandai Namco resmi mengumumkan update besar untuk Bleach: Rebirth of Souls, termasuk mode Ranked Matchmaking dan DLC Ichigo Kurosaki (Thousand-Year Blood War Arc).
-Pemilik Season Pass bisa mengaksesnya mulai 10 Juni, sementara perilisan umum dijadwalkan pada 17 Juni 2025."
+summary = "Bandai Namco has officially announced a major update for Bleach: Rebirth of Souls, including Ranked Matchmaking Mode and the Ichigo Kurosaki (Thousand-Year Blood War Arc) DLC.
+Season Pass holders can access it from June 10, while the general release is scheduled for June 17, 2025."

-lead = "Bleach: Rebirth of Souls menambah Ranked Mode dan DLC Ichigo Kurosaki untuk memperkuat persaingan online dan menghadirkan pengalaman pertarungan baru."
+lead = "Bleach: Rebirth of Souls adds Ranked Mode and Ichigo Kurosaki DLC to strengthen online competition and deliver a new fighting experience."

-conclusion = """<p>Dengan hadirnya mode <strong>Ranked Matchmaking</strong> dan DLC <strong>Ichigo Kurosaki</strong>, <strong>Bleach: Rebirth of Souls</strong> semakin memperkuat posisinya sebagai game fighting berbasis anime yang kompetitif.
-Pemain kini bisa menguji kemampuan mereka dalam pertarungan online, sementara penggemar <strong>Bleach</strong> dapat menikmati karakter terbaru dengan kekuatan penuh.</p>"""
+conclusion = """<p>With the addition of <strong>Ranked Matchmaking</strong> and <strong>Ichigo Kurosaki DLC</strong>, <strong>Bleach: Rebirth of Souls</strong> further cements its position as a competitive anime-based fighting game.
+Players can now test their skills online, while Bleach fans get to enjoy the latest character in full power.</p>"""

 image = "/images/games/bleach-rebirth-of-souls-ranked-mode-dlc.webp"
 imageTitle = "Bleach: Rebirth of Souls Ranked Mode and DLC Official Visual"

-tags = ["Bleach", "Rebirth of Souls", "Recommended", "Ichigo Kurosaki", "DLC", "Bandai Namco", "Tamsoft", "Game Fighting", "Ranked Mode"] categories = ["Berita", "Game"]
+tags = ["Bleach", "Rebirth of Souls", "Recommended", "Ichigo Kurosaki", "DLC", "Bandai Namco", "Tamsoft", "Fighting Game", "Ranked Mode"] categories = ["News", "Game"]

 [[imageSources]]
 name = "Bandai Namco Official Site"